OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 ### Implementation

 - EBIOS-RM objects are defined within a dedicated Django "application" ebios_rm.
+- There is no object for "strategic scenarios", as they result directly from attack paths and corresponding feared event (which is the title of the strategic scenario).
 - the current and residual "criticity" are calculated on stakeholders, so they are not seen as fields.

 ## Domain import/export